 Fire pit at 1000 Islands Harbor Hotel in Clayton

-If your idea of a perfect winter day involves basking in the warm orange glow of a fire with a book in hand or glass of wine, then you’re in luck.
+If your idea of a perfect winter day involves basking in the warm glow of a fire with a book in hand or glass of wine, then you’re in luck.
 Thaw out in a room complete with a stone fireplace at the rustically elegant Lake Placid Lodge or warm up over a cocktail while listening to the crackling flames at the cozy Library Bar at The Inn at Erlowest.
-Keep the chill away by the huge fireplace inside the 1000 Islands Harbor Hotel (pictured) or venture outdoors where the riverside patio is punctuated with roaring fire pits.
-Raise a toast while you get toasty at Albany Pump Station, home of C.H.
-Evans Brewing, which features a massive fireplace that stretches all the way to the ceiling or gather ‘round the blazing fire pits on the patio at Woodstock’s Tinker Street Tavern.
+Keep the chill away by the huge fireplace inside the 1000 Islands Harbor Hotel or venture outdoors where the riverside patio is punctuated with roaring fire pits (pictured).
+Raise a toast while you get toasty as you gather ‘round the blazing fire pits on the patio at Woodstock’s Tinker Street Tavern.

 A group of people snowmobile through Tug Hill